 You may not want a companion with garlic breath, but plenty of plants are happy with garlic as a companion.
-The pungent smell keeps insects from finding the sweet-smell of roses, peaches and more.
+The pungent odor keeps insects from detecting the sweet smell of roses, peaches and more.
 Cornell Cooperative Extension experts note that pest deterrence through companion planting is difficult to prove, but said there is substantial anecdotal evidence of success.

 In his Giant Book of Garden Solutions, plant expert Jerry Baker recommends planting garlic in rose beds to ward off cane borers, aphids, rose chafers and Japanese beetles.
 To repel peach tree borers, Baker recommends planting a ring of garlic around a peach tree trunk, but the garlic and the tree must be planted at the same time.

 In The Garden Pests and Diseases Specialist, David Squire suggests planting garlic around carrots to mask the carrot smell and keep carrot flies away.
 Leeks and onions also help.

 According to North Carolina Cooperative Extension, sowing garlic around celery and lettuce deters aphids.
 Planting garlic between tomato plants can keep away red spider mites, claims Cornell Cooperative Extension.
 The Cornell experts also recommend planting garlic near cabbage to deter cabbage looper, cabbage maggot and imported cabbageworm.
 They also suggest garlic for keeping rabbits, slugs and snails away from the veggie patch.

 Garlic can also help in other ways.
 The North Carolina advisors suggest that companion plantings of garlic can improve the growth and flavor of beets, cabbage and peas.
 On the other hand, they warn that garlic might inhibit the growth of beans if planted too close.